-10 best Christmas markets around the world
+15 best Christmas markets around the world

 What makes it special:

-Firework displays are held in the Tivoli Gardens between December 25 and 27 and again from December 31 to January 3.
+Firework displays are held in the Tivoli Gardens between December 25 and 26 and again on December 31.

 Winter Wonders, Brussels, Belgium